SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

      - And so on...

      As said, you must experiment with the positions of the thresholds, until the analyzer will *reflect* your desired driving style and will only collect those over- and understeer issues, which you want to *report*.
 The settings you choose, will be remembered for each simulator / track / car combination, so you have to dial them only once.

+	 Technical: The sliders indicate from which value a deviation of the ideal yaw angle is considered light, medium or heavy.
+If there is no glide angle at all, this value is 0.
+In the case of oversteer, the value is negative (the larger, the more drift angle) and in the case of understeer, the value is positive, the larger, the more understeer.

 Note: It is recommended to choose a car before entering the analyzer mode, since then some of the values in this dialog will be initialized with car specific data, depending on the chosen simulator.

-Once you have dialed your settings, you can click on "Start"
+Once you have dialed your settings, you can click on "Start".

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/Development/Docs/Images/Telemetry%20Analyzer%202.JPG)